 Here is what you get in the Tableau Product Suite:

 1. Tableau Desktop

-- Tableau desktop personal – limited access, work can be shared only through Tableau Public.
-These are own workbooks created in private mode.
+- Tableau Desktop Personal – Offers limited access, and work can be shared only through Tableau Public.
+Also, workbooks are created in the private mode.

-- Tableau desktop professional – full access to all data sources and work can be published on Tableau server, ideal for users in the same organization who want their work to be presented at various levels.
+- Tableau Desktop Professional – Full access to all data sources is available, and work can be published on Tableau Server.
+It is ideal for users in the same organization who want to present their work at various levels.